Data

 JMap NG projects can contain two types of data: spatial data and non-spatial data.

 Spatial data is organized into map layers.
 Each layer contains data on a particular theme.
-These layers are overlayed to form the map displayed in the interface.
+These layers are overlaid to form the map displayed in the interface.

 Example: A tree layer represented by points, with attributes such as species, diameter, height, and health status.
 Each tree thus has a geographic position and characteristics that describe it.